 The COVID-19 health crisis not only brought on an economic crisis but also radically exacerbated the world’s ongoing food security, nutrition, and climate crises.
 At the same time, the outbreak of the pandemic itself is deeply connected to today’s fragile food systems that degrade the environment through unsustainable land-use.
 As broken food systems push human, animal, and planetary health to their limits, policymakers and public health professionals alike must change the discourse surrounding food systems and come together so that transformative change and health are put at the centre of the pandemic recovery agenda.

 Now, more than ever, a systemic narrative about food and health must be reflected in the language of intersecting and aligned global processes – such as the G7, G20, UNFSS, COP26, COP15 and Nutrition for Growth Summit.
-The outcomes of this Independent Dialogue will be submitted formally as an input to the UN Food Systems Summit 2021.
+The outcomes of this Independent Dialogue were submitted formally as an input to the UN Food Systems Summit 2021.

-- Communicate why new food systems narratives centered around upholding human, ecological, and animal health are needed, (i.e., One Health), demonstrating how dominant narratives are undermining all three dimensions of health as well as the pandemic recovery process;
+- Communicated why new food systems narratives centered around upholding human, ecological, and animal health are needed, (i.e., One Health), demonstrating how dominant narratives are undermining all three dimensions of health as well as the pandemic recovery process;

-Supported by the SUN Movement, NCD Alliance, Healthcare Without Harm, World Obesity Federation, International Federation of Medical Students Association, Compassion in World Farming, 1000 Days, International Labour Organization, CIAT Bioversity International, World Medical Association, Lagos Food Bank, Centre for Science and Environment.
+The dialogue was supported by the SUN Movement, NCD Alliance, Healthcare Without Harm, World Obesity Federation, International Federation of Medical Students Association, Compassion in World Farming, 1000 Days, International Labour Organization, CIAT Bioversity International, World Medical Association, Lagos Food Bank, Centre for Science and Environment.